Accountant (Accountant III)

 OOG employees applying for a position in the same pay group, if selected, will be laterally transferred with a maximum increase in salary of 3.4%.

-The Accountant works within the Office of the Governor (OOG), Financial Services Division and reports to the Director of Financial Services.
-Performs moderately complex (journey-level) accounting work, which includes processing travel vouchers, reconciling centrally billed accounts, and updating travel policies and procedures.
+The Accountant works within the Office of the Governor (OOG), Financial Services Division reporting to the Director of Financial Services.
+Performs moderately complex (journey-level) accounting work, which includes making transaction entries in multiple accounting systems, preparing reconciliations and work papers supporting the financial statements.
 Interacts with staff, governmental agencies, and the public.
 Develops professional working relationships with internal and external customers.
 Works under general supervision, with limited latitude for the use of initiative and independent judgment.

 - Supports all accounting functions performed within the Financial Services Division.